pingel-org/axle/axle-docs/src/main/tut/tutorial/Installation.md

 Releases
 --------

-Version snapshotVersion is hosted on the Sonatype snapshot repo (https://oss.sonatype.org/content/repositories/snapshots).
+Version snapshotVersion is hosted on the [Sonatype snapshot repo](https://oss.sonatype.org/content/repositories/snapshots).
 The schedule for publishing snapshot versions is irregular.
 The full dependency is: